DynamoDS/Dynamo/doc/integration_docs/2_elementBinding.md

 When a Dynamo graph is opened from disk, the trace data saved therein is re-associated with the nodes of the graph.

+#### glossary:
+* Trace mechanism:

+  * Implements Element Binding in Dynamo
+  * The trace mechanism can be used to ensure that objects are rebound to geometry that they created
+  * The Callsite and trace mechanism handle providing a persistent GUID that the node implementor can use for relinking

+* Callsite

+  * The executable contains multiple callsites.
+These callsites are used to dispatch execution to the various places where they need to be dispatched from:
+    * C# library
+    * Built-in method
+    * DesignScript function
+    * Custom node (DS function)

+* TraceSerializer
+  * Serializes `ISerializable` and `[Serializable]` marked classes into trace.
+  * Handles serialization and deserialization of data into trace.
+  * TraceBinder controls binding deserialized data to a runtime type. (creates instance of real class)

 #### what does it look like?
 ----